getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

    WordPress container does not require much RAM).
 7. Specify **5 GB** for the disk space.
 8. In the Add Database section, create a database named **wordpress**.
 9. Specify **wordpress** as the username, and assign a [strong password](https://strongpasswordgenerator.com/) to it.
-Be sure to remember this password since you will need it in step 11 and later.
+Be sure to remember this password because you will need it in step 11 and later.
 10. Click **Create instance**.

     A compute instance with 2 GB of RAM and 5 GB of disk space running MySQL 5.6 is provisioned.
 It might take a few minutes to build.
 The **wordpress** user is automatically granted full privileges to the new **wordpress** database.
 11. Save your password as an environment variable:

   ```